- ECTS credits15

 The course is open to all students admitted to the MA program in French at the University of Bergen.

-Teaching is conducted in the form of seminars, approx. 12 sessions in the course of the semester.
+Teaching is conducted in the form of lectures/seminars over approx. 12 weeks.

 If less than 5 students sign up for the course, the teaching may be adjusted to the number of students enrolled.
 If so, students will be informed about the alternative teachings plan at the beginning of the semester and before the registration deadline 1 Feb/1 Sep.